cloudfoundry/korifi/helm/README.md

   # Docker image
   image: cloudfoundry/korifi-kpack-image-builder:latest

-  # The image registry where droplet images are pushed to
+  # Prefix to the docker image repository where droplet images are stored
-  dropletRegistry: index.docker.io/my-dockerhub-username
+  dropletRepositoryPrefix: index.docker.io/my-dockerhub-username
   # The name of the cluster builder kpack has been configured with.
   # Leave blank to let kpack-image-builder create an example cluster builder
   clusterBuilderName: cf-kpack-cluster-builder